scribe-security/docs/docs/advanced-guide/generating-sboms.md

 You can label several different build artifacts in one or more pipelines as belonging to the same application and version.
 To this end use the flags `--product-key` (`-n`) and `--product-version` (`-v`).
 You can read about other optional flags **[here](../integrating-scribe/valint/command/valint_bom/#optional-flags)**.

+By default, our system automatically distinguishes between deliverable and non-deliverable artifacts.
+To modify this behavior, employ the `--deliverable` flag and set it to either `true` or `false`.

 ### Example

 ```